CFMIP/COSPv2.0/README.md

 1. Regression testing (comparing to reference data)
    1. Reference data for a small test case is provided with COSP2.
 The data can be found at `driver/data/outputs/UKMO/`.
    1. To compare driver output to reference data.
-In `driver/`, invoke Python script `cosp2_test_01.py`.
+In `driver/`, invoke Python 3 script `cosp2_test_01.py`.
 This script requires the following Python modules: numpy, netCDF4, argparse, sys.
-Examples are below.
-      1. For standard netCDF output:
+The following example shows how to call this script from the command line:

-      `python cosp2_test_01.py data/outputs/UKMO/cosp2_output_um.gfortran.kgo.nc data/outputs/UKMO/cosp2_output_um.nc --rtol=0.0005`
+      `python cosp2_test_01.py data/outputs/UKMO/cosp2_output_um.gfortran.kgo.nc data/outputs/UKMO/cosp2_output_um.nc --atol=1.0e-20 --rtol=0.0005`

-   The script accepts thresholds for absolute and relative tolerances, named `atol` and `rtol`, respectively.
+   The script accepts thresholds for absolute and relative tolerances, named `atol` and `rtol` respectively.
 By default the script will report all differences, i.e. `--atol=0.0 --rtol=0.0`.
-The example above allows for a relative tolerance of 0.05\%.
-Previous tests indicate that this threshold is appropriate when gfortran is used to build the driver program.
-If a different compiler is available, it is encouraged to build the driver using that compiler.
-For non-gfortran compilers, the number of differences will be bigger, so it may be appropriate to relax the tolerances.
-Previous experience indicates that adding an additional absolute tolerance `--atol=1.0e-20` is a good option.
+The example above allows for a relative tolerance of 0.05\% in the subset of absolute differences larger or equal than 1.0e-20.
+Previous tests indicate that these thresholds are appropriate when gfortran is used to build the driver program.
+If a different compiler is available, it is encouraged to build the driver using that compiler to increase the robustness of the tests.
+For non-gfortran compilers, the differences may be larger.
+This is not necessarily an issue, but further investigations may be required.